-- Provide positive leadership on health and safety issues. - Set clear objectives within their area of operation to ensure a positive health and safety culture throughout the organisation. - Ensure that T&B (Contractors) health and safety management systems are effectively implemented within their sphere of responsibility. - Actively participate in the review of the health and safety management systems, suggesting corrective and improvement actions where required. - Know the requirements of the Health and Safety at Work etc. Act 1974 and all other relevant legislation appertaining to the activities of the company and ensure that they are observed within their sphere of responsibility. - Ensure that all levels of staff receive adequate and appropriate training. - Insist sound working practice is regularly observed and that the ability of employees and subcontractors is taken into account as tasks are allocated. - Reprimand any member of the staff failing to discharge satisfactorily the responsibilities allocated to them. - Encourage the distribution of pertinent health and safety directives and information bulletins. - Set a personal example on site by wearing appropriate protective clothing.
+Provide positive leadership on health and safety issues.

+- Set clear objectives within their area of operation to ensure a positive health and safety culture throughout the organisation. - Ensure that T&B (Contractors) health and safety management systems are effectively implemented within their sphere of responsibility. - Actively participate in the review of the health and safety management systems, suggesting corrective and improvement actions where required. - Know the requirements of the Health and Safety at Work etc. Act 1974 and all other relevant legislation appertaining to the activities of the company and ensure that they are observed within their sphere of responsibility. - Ensure that all levels of staff receive adequate and appropriate training. - Insist sound working practice is regularly observed and that the ability of employees and sub-contractors is taken into account as tasks are allocated. - Reprimand any member of the staff failing to discharge satisfactorily the responsibilities allocated to them. - Encourage the distribution of pertinent health and safety directives and information bulletins. - Set a personal example on site by wearing appropriate protective clothing.

-2.11 Senior Managers (Head of Retail, Chief Buyer and Managing Estimator)
+2.10 Senior Managers (Operations Manager(s), Managing Surveyor(s), Construction Manager(s), Head of Retail, Chief Buyer and Managing Estimator)